ropensci/ReLTER/README.md

 Paolo Tagliolato <https:://orcid.org/0000-0002-0261-313X> (CNR, Institute for Electromagnetic Sensing of the Environment - IREA)

-For a exhaustive list of contributors please visit [authors page](https://oggioniale.github.io/ReLTER/authors).
+For an exhaustive list of contributors please visit [authors page](https://oggioniale.github.io/ReLTER/authors).

 To contribute to the improvement of this package, join the group of